bradeneast/bradeneast.com/posts/_published/Loop through a JSON object and append values to corresponding HTML element.md

 ```

-Next, you'll need some data to work with.
-The goal is for it to end up wrapped cozily inside the proper tags in our HTML.
+Next, we'll need some data to work with.
+The goal is for it to end up wrapped inside the proper tags in our HTML.

 Because JSON is based on Javascript (Javascript Object Notation), there are plenty of Javascript-native methods that will work out of the box.
 We'll use those in the example.